faysalmahmod/MeetApp/README.md

 # Feature Scenarios:

 ### FEATURE 1: FILTER EVENTS BY CITY
-- Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.
+- `Scenario 1`: When user hasn’t searched for a city, show upcoming events from all cities.
 --- Given: the user hasn't searched for any city
 --- When: the user opens the app
 --- Then: display all events from all cities